20hertz/TimeBurn/README.md

 - **CreateView (iOS)**

-  - Inputs: timer name, active/rest durations, and round count (or 0 for infinite).
+  - Inputs: timer name, durations, and round count (or 0 for infinite).
-  - Calls `TimerManager.addTimer(...)` to store the new `IntervalTimer`.
+  - Calls `TimerManager.addTimer(...)`.
-  - Immediately syncs the new list to watch if connected.
+  - Immediately syncs to watch if connected.

 - **EditView (iOS)**
   - Edits an existing `IntervalTimer`.
-  - On save, updates `TimerManager` and sends the revised list to watch.
+  - On save, updates `TimerManager` and syncs changes to watch.

 ---